jmarreroc/paytpv-clients/README.md

 # PAYTPV CLIENTS

 ## About
-These are free distributable api clients to consume PAYTPV search_operations web service (https://secure.paytpv.com/gateway/xml-operations?wsdl).
+These are free java distributable api clients to consume PAYTPV search_operations web service (https://secure.paytpv.com/gateway/xml-operations?wsdl).

 More info about integration, account service and secure payment in http://developers.paytpv.com/